-Writing to this register cause a FREQ or FREQ_TS packet to be generated, indicating the new timestamp frequency.
+If timestamping is enabled, writing to this register causes a FREQ or FREQ_TS packet to be generated, indicating the new timestamp frequency.
 A value of zero indicates the timestamp frequency is not known.

 This register might be read-only in some implementations.
 In read-only implementations, the reset value indicates the timestamp frequency.
 In read/write implementations software must program this with the frequency of the timestamp clock, although the reset value might also indicate the initial value of the timestamp frequency.